 "I think that there's plays like that that happen in ballgames that are often overlooked.
 Those are plays that don't show up on the stat sheets.
 It keeps the clock running, the guy doesn't get out of bounds, the clocks going to run out, you're going to get one less snap or two less snaps.
 Basically, when you tackle someone in bounds it's about 16 to 18 seconds before the next snap can take place usually based on what my experience has been.
 Those are big plays.
 That's doing the little things right.
 That's making sure that you're taking the proper leverage.
 They're going to complete some throws and yesterday Drew was 30 out of 38 but I think there were only six or so balls that were thrown down the field and most of them were check downs.
 I thought that for the most part we did a good job rallying to those check down passes and the passes that were thrown underneath."

-On QB Matt Ryan, TE Tony Gonzalez, RB Devonta Freeman, and WR Julio Jones coming through big on Sunday:
+On QB Matt Ryan, TE Tony Gonzalez, RB Michael Turner, and WR Roddy White coming through big on Sunday:

 "We're very pleased with the way the offense performed yesterday.
 Those are our playmakers, the core of our playmakers.
 I thought all four of those guys played very well yesterday.
 It might have been the best game that Tony Gonzalez has played since he's been with us.
 I thought Matt was very efficient especially on third down.
 That is a team that strives on creating turnovers, trying to give you different looks defensively and I thought we handled that very well yesterday.
 The offensive line not only held up in their run blocking for the most part against some very different looks, unscouted looks.
 They did a pretty good job of keeping our quarterback on his feet.
 I thought Matt, probably, had his best game running the football, I guess he had 27 or 28 yards rushing.
 When he wasn't dumping the ball down to Michael or one of the check downs he made some plays with his legs.
 Of course we want to see him making those plays with his legs but getting down and not exposing himself to hits."